fantacrmpanda/go-links/README.md

   URL.
 * When user uses an unknown keyword, they get directed to a form to create a new go link.
+* Supports HTTPS.
+* Uses oAuth2 for user authentication (initially with Google accounts)
+* Support sessions.

 Other features:

 * Simple deployment - go-links is a single binary.
-* Uses oAuth2 for user authentication (initially with Google accounts)
-* Support sessions.
 * Simple code so that people can easily modify it for their needs.
    * go-links is not meant to be library for building go link services.
 * Simple to build and compile - go-links is built using the Go programming langauge (no relations) and uses all native Go code.

-NOTE: go-links is not meant for large enterprises with 100k users.
-I've not optimized for that scale.
-This is meant for my needs but thought it might be helpful for others so I wanted to make the code available.
+NOTE: go-links is not meant for large enterprises with thousands of users.
+This was a weekend project tailored for my needs but I did want to make it simple and easy to understand (and therefore easy to modify) for those looking for something similar.

 ## Installation